iconify/iconify/README.md

 Directory `iconify-icon-demo` contains demo packages that show usage of `iconify-icon` web component.

--   [Ember demo](./iconify-icon-demo/ember-icon-demo/) - demo using web component with Ember.
-Run `npm run build` to build demo and `npm run start` to start it.
 -   [React demo](./iconify-icon-demo/react-demo/) - demo using web component with React.
 Run `npm run dev` to start demo.
 -   [Next.js demo](./iconify-icon-demo/nextjs-demo/) - demo for web component with Next.js.
 Run `npm run dev` to start demo.
 -   [Svelte demo with Vite](./iconify-icon-demo/svelte-demo/) - demo for web component with Svelte using Vite.
 Run `npm run dev` to start demo.